Denzil Meuli: Early life

 Meuli was born in New Plymouth.
 He was the son of Percy Hubert and Patricia Mary Meuli (née O'Leary) and had one sister, Deirdre.
 He was educated in several parish schools of the Sisters of Mercy and the Sisters of St Joseph of Nazareth.
 He received his secondary education at Sacred Heart College, Auckland, St Peter's College, Auckland and St Kevin's College, Oamaru.
 From 1943 to 1945 he served with the Royal New Zealand Air Force in New Zealand.
 He studied for the Catholic priesthood at Holy Cross College, Mosgiel and later went to Rome to complete his studies at the International College for the Propagation of the Faith and where he was awarded the degrees of S.T.D., U.J.D., and Ph.L.
 He was ordained as a Priest of the Diocese of Auckland in Rome in December 1956.
 After ordination, Meuli spent 18 months in Germany preparing for his doctorate and was a chaplain in the Occupation Army of the Rhine.
 He also held chaplaincies in several parishes in France (including Neuilly-sur-Seine, Charleville-Mézières, Armentières) and at the Walburgeschule in Menden, Germany, while collecting material for his doctorate.
 He obtained his doctorate from the Pontifical Gregorian University in 1959 and then returned to New Zealand where he served in the parishes of Three Kings, Avondale, and Glen Eden.

 Editor of Zealandia

 Dismissals

 Zealandia was closely controlled by its founder and owner, Archbishop Liston, who did not attend the Vatican Council and expected his authoritarian management style to continue into the late 1960s.
-In 1962 he appointed Father Ernest Simmons as the editor.
+In 1962 he appointed Father Ernest Simmons as the editor and Father Patrick Murray as assistant editor.
 Simmon's main preoccupation was the implementation of the decrees of the Vatican Council to which he was very favourable.
 He criticised the Cuba blockade and the war in Vietnam.
-He also published a range of opinion (including dissenting material) on the Papal encyclical on contraception, Humanae Vitae.
+He also published a range of opinion (including dissenting material) on the papal encyclical on contraception, Humanae Vitae.
 This all (but especially the last matter) displeased the archbishop who dismissed Simmons as editor and transferred him to parish duties in January 1969.
-Father Patrick Murray who was already involved with the paper and who continued Simmon's approach, was appointed as editor.
+Father Patrick Murray, was promoted to editor in January 1969.
+He continued Simmon's approach.
 At the end of July 1969 he too was dismissed.